With the sun shining without interruption across much of Europe, many of our holiday plans are now in full swing.

 In real terms, a round of drinks at a beach bar could be costing you up to 18% more.
 This applies to both card payments and ATM withdrawals.

 Choosing to pay in the local currency means your home bank handles the currency conversion - which means it will be far more closely aligned to the ‘true’ currency conversion rate, therefore making it far cheaper in most cases.
-This is especially true when banking with Monese, where you access our wholesale currency exchange rate and low fees.
+This is especially true when managing your money with Monese, where you access our wholesale currency exchange rate and low fees.

 Another good idea, specific to the use of your Monese card, is to keep your card locked whenever you’re not using it.
 Locking your card is an easy-to-use security feature accessible within the Monese app.
 One thing to remember, however, is that you will need data connectivity on your phone in order to unlock.
 With this in mind, it’s also a good idea to keep your phone charged.